2018's 10 Best

 How does L-Glutamine work?

-Wound Recovery and Recovery from Chronic or Severe Illness
+Recovery from Injury and Chronic or Severe Illness

 L-Glutamine is constantly being used in our bodies.
 Normal function in multiple systems is dependent on proper blood glutamine levels.
 When our bodies undergo trauma or severe stress or illness, cortisol levels increase in our bodies and glutamine stores can be depleted at the same time.
 This is one of the reasons why we often feel sick after we experience a lot of stress, and why athletes often catch illnesses after grueling workouts or intense performance.
 Supplementing with L-Glutamine can alleviate some of these symptoms and lead to enhanced recovery.